Deaf culture in New Zealand: New Zealand Sign Language

 New Zealand Sign Language (NZSL) is a deaf community sign language that has been recognised as an official language of New Zealand since 2006.
 It is assumed that NZSL was first created in 1880 in the first residential school for Deaf children in the colony.
 NZSL has relation to both British Sign Language (BSL) and Australian Sign Language (Auslan).
 BSL, Auslan, and NZSL together form BANZSL, a language family all diverging from BSL at their core.
 In 2018, there were about 3,000–4,000 deaf people who used NZSL as their primary language, and about 23,000 people in New Zealand who had some knowledge of the language.
 For reference, the total population of New Zealand in 2018 was about 4.9 million people.

-NZL is known as te reo Turi in Māori, which is the language of the indigenous people of New Zealand.
+NZSL is known as te reo Turi in Māori, which is the language of the indigenous people of New Zealand.
 There is no fully developed separate language for Māori sign language, however, there are signs within NZSL that are specific to the Māori people that are referred to as "Māori signs."